Original Program

 NO REAL THING

 The image of Max von Sydow as Christ in George Stevens’ The Greatest Story Ever Told is storybook perfection—the epitome of iconolatry.
 Delivering the homilies, platitudes and epigrams with artful clarity, he’s the souvenir essence of Michelangelo or Raphael, mollifying white Christians who wouldn’t be able to handle the realities of Christ’s ethnicity as suggested by The Discovery Channel’s misnomered Jesus: The Complete Story, or the Popular Mechanics cover depicting what a real Christ might have looked like.
 The seamless Cinerama hugeness magnifies the mythology: Stevens and cinematographers William C. Mellor and Loyal Griggs fuse reverence with general skepticism by using nature as bond, with the magnificent American west panoramas—think Ansel Adams in color—as faith enhancers.
 (Alternately there are darkly-lit granite-filled interrogation halls as depressants.)
 For those who’ve never seen Greatest Story on the big screen, or have seen only the dreadful pan & scan versions, about the closest you can ever hope to get to the intended giant Sierra Club sweep is to watch the egregiously sloppy Blu-rays on a large TV.
 (Calling restorer David Strohmeier to the rescue.)
 But is Greatest Story, even in its premiere state, a good movie?
 No. Exempting the great outdoor visuals, Max’s effectual earnestness and the two Herods, Claude Rains and Jose Ferrer, as outstanding guest stars, the epic downer is festooned with too many celebrity distractions.
 Aware of the gamble Stevens said future audiences wouldn’t know who most of top 40 were.
 Almost sixty years later, maybe, maybe not.
 Piling on the 60s and 70s star power, it’s difficult to get beyond Charlton Heston lumberjacking John the Baptist, and we haven’t yet seen Sidney Poitier, Telly Savalas, Angela Lansbury or John Wayne.
 We endure Joanna Dunham as Mary Magdalene (Stevens wanted Elizabeth Taylor) looking more like Karen Black than Karen Black, and Shelley Winters goes Bronxy Brooklyn in sandy Judea.
-Contriving drabby white, cream and tan costuming to mix with sporadic flashes of red and harlot green, the whole thing’s over-the-top reverential via Verdi’s “Messa di Requiem” and an unacknowledged sneak-in of Samuel Barber’s “Adagio for Strings.”
+Contriving drabby white, cream and tan costuming to mix with sporadic flashes of red and harlot green, the whole thing’s over-the-top reverential via Verdi’s “Messa di Requiem” and an Alfred Newman-acknowledged “echo” of Samuel Barber’s “Adagio for Strings.”
 And indulgently long: though the version TCM airs is said to be the original roadshow presentation, most assuredly I can report it’s not.
-At least forty minutes are missing and have been since the earliest days of the reserved seat engagement.
+At least forty five minutes are missing and have been since the earliest days of the reserved seat engagement.
 (The relative few who saw the complete 4 hr.
 20 minute cut continue to talk about hearing the extended dropping of those thirty coins on the soundtrack.)
 Max called the picture “a moving failure” and after all the calamities and travails during the making and the eighteen months of editing, and the additional edits demanded by theatres and United Artsists following the premiere, Stevens likewise recognized it was a disappointment.
 He would also say, if given the opportunity to remake it, he’d make the same film.

 Oscar nominations for Mellor (who died on set after suffering a heart attack) and Griggs for color cinematography; Newman for musical score—substantially original; Vittorio Nino Novarese and Marjorie Best for color costumes; color art direction-set decoration and for special visual effects.